Ramya-tankala/webpage-jovian/README.md

 # webpage-jovian
-A website to show job openings and accept applications at jovian
+A website to show job openings and accept applications at jovian web page